Topographical & Setting Out Survey Previous Project at the Port of Monrovia, Liberia, Africa

 Following the topographical survey, it was time to prepare suitable locations for the realignment to take place.
 Calculating where the new towers were to be placed involved surveying the existing navigation buoys as well as the extent of the harbour opening.
 This was an interesting experience, traveling on a boat that looked like it could sink at any moment… Once the existing layout of the port had been established it was time to start setting out the new foundations.
 The port employed a Liberia-based building company to dig out, construct the shuttering and pour the new foundations.
-As you can expect, the health and safety attitudes we adhere to in western Europe haven’t yet appeared in mainstream Liberia… No shoes, employees cutting and binding electricity cables themselves, working 18 hours a day etc…
+As you can expect, the health and safety attitudes we adhere to in western Europe hadn’t yet appeared in mainstream Liberia… No shoes, employees cutting and binding electricity cables themselves, working 18 hours a day etc…

 Once the foundations were dug, it was time to orientate and level the tower base that was concreted into the foundations.
 It was crucial that this too was set to the correct orientation and level to ensure that the triangle points on the towers aligned with each other correctly.
 We worked right up to our limit and worked within minutes of having to leave as our plane back home was about to leave!
 Luckily with about an hour to spare we managed to get the towers aligned and level.
 We left it up to the Liberians to finish the foundations!